 Were the UN able to evaluate itself with sufficient distance from the ramifications and inertia of a huge organization, those involved might more easily see beyond the confusion of intermeshing threads of destiny and of habits built up over decades to the simple, strong, motivating force that induced the right people in the right places at the right moment to sit down together in conference after conference.
 What is more, to know intuitively, that the safety of the international community depended upon their building a global body of peaceable nations which would dedicate their best efforts to achieving peace, stability, and security for all.
 Thus was the United Nations born.
 Thus will the peace and security of every nation in the world ultimately become the norm.

-(Reprinted from Sunrise magazine, October/November 1995.
+(From Sunrise magazine, October/November 1995.
 Copyright © 1995 by Theosophical University Press)